-In today’s article, we will discuss different advantages and push factors about banks and cryptocurrencies.
+In today’s article, we will discuss the different advantages and push factors of banks and cryptocurrencies.
 We’ve reached a point in our lives where this time is the era of cryptocurrency.
 It’s commencement to feel normal to think that crypto could one day substitute the standard currency.
-But, have you considered that if it could overthrow our entire monetary system, including banks?
+But, have you considered that it could overthrow our entire monetary system, including banks?

-Let’s establish with a basic coverage on what jobs banks are responsible for handling even in the era of cryptocurrency:
+Let’s establish a basic coverage of what jobs banks are responsible for handling even in the era of cryptocurrency:

 Currency storage and security: Banks grasp your savings and current accounts.
 They’re primarily used as repositories for your currency when it’s not in use.
 You can relax easily knowing that money is secure because most are FDIC insured.

 Underwriting and supervision: Investment banks serve functions distinct from those of commercial banks.
 They aid in underwriting.
 Also, they may help businesses make important decisions like whether to move forward with a merger or acquisition.

 Transaction management and record keeping: Your bank takes the accusation of managing your dealings, whether it’s processing checks and credit card activity or relocating between accounts.
 They also keep thorough logs of all these dealings.

 Borrowing and financing: Banks are accountable for making possible borrowing, financing, and other monetary products.
 Without banks, you wouldn’t be able to get a line of credit for your business or a mortgage for your house.